curl/curl/docs/cmdline-opts/next.md

 Tells curl to use a separate operation for the following URL and associated options.
-This allows you to send several URL requests, each with their own specific options, for example, such as different user names or custom requests for each.
+This allows you to send several URL requests, each with their own specific options, for example, such as different usernames or custom requests for each.

 --next resets all local options and only global ones have their values survive